College Football Playoff Semifinals: Best Bets, Previews, and Predictions for TCU-Michigan and Ohio State-Georgia - NBC Sports

 Below are previews and predictions for both semifinal games.
 Betting information is provided by BetMGM** and is current as of Dec.
 26. Click on the links provided for each game to see the most up-to-date lines and odds.

-The team at NBC Sports EDGE has you covered for all bowl games featuring the Big Ten and beyond, providing their favorite plays on everything from sides and totals to player props.
+The team at NBC Sports EDGE has you covered for the entirety of bowl season, including the CFP semifinals and more, providing their favorite plays on everything from sides and totals to player props.
 Click here for insights, picks and reactions to all 42 bowl games across this holiday season.

 No. 2 Michigan vs. No. 3 TCU (MICH -7.5, o/u 58.5)